lukemerrett/flask-migration-rollback-research/README.md

 Finding out what happens when a flask upgrade fails, in terms of rolling back the state of the database.

+This branch shows how it behaves when using `--multidb` mode.

 ## Background

 We want to understand what happens when a `flask db upgrade` fails in terms of the state of the database it